umair-akbar/Automated-Account-Generator/README.md

 HOW TO USE:

+1. Put acc_creator.py, my_utilities.py, proxy_list.txt, created_accs.txt, and settings.ini in the same folder.

-1. Open and edit settings.ini to fit your use case.
+2. Open, edit, and save settings.ini to fit your use case.

-2. Add your list of proxies to proxy_list.txt if applicable.
+3. Add your list of proxies to proxy_list.txt if applicable.

-3. Run acc_creator.py
+4. Run acc_creator.py

-4. List of created accounts will save to created_accs.txt
+5. List of created accounts will save to created_accs.txt